Deborah Kennedy (artist): Career

 Kennedy was commissioned by the San Jose Public Art Program to work alongside sculptor Diana Pumpelly Bates in 2004 on completion of a community project for the Coyote Creek Trail recreational area of San Jose and Santa Clara County, California.
 Their public artworks, including Kennedy's 'Ripple Effect', are used to promote public awareness of a concrete landing pad and ramp leading to a levee where strollers, wheelchairs, and bicyclists have greater accessibility to the site.

+Kennedy was included in the 2021 edition of The Billboard Creative, presenting a portrait from her 1989 Berlin Wall installation on a high-traffic commercial billboard in Los Angeles.

+In 2024, Kennedy was named a Creative Ambassador by the City of San Jose's Office of Cultural Affairs, producing a creative project that invites active participation from residents and celebrates the diversity of San Jose's cultural communities.
+Her project, The Broadside Art and Poetry Project, offers public workshops where San Jose residents produce customized broadsides, giving voice to a wide variety of creative people in the San Jose community.

 Publications

 In 2016 Kennedy published Nature Speaks: Art and Poetry for the Earth (White Cloud Press).
 It won the 2017 Eric Hoffer and Silver Nautilus poetry book awards for its use of combined visual art and poetry highlighting natural and ecological themes.
 Nature Speaks was also reviewed by Helen Dumont for the August 2017 edition of the Midwest Book Review.
-As featured in Gravel Magazine, her work includes projects such as "Plankton Follies", a cento, or poem created from lines of existing writing.
+As featured in Gravel Magazine, her work includes projects such as "Plankton Follies", a cento, or a poem created from lines of existing writing.
 These poems and ink illustrations emphasize the impact of climate change on plankton while incorporating passages from Barbara W. Tuchman's The March of Folly as well as works by Richard R. Kirby and Christian Sardet.

-Kennedy has also served as a contributor for other publications.
-Her recent written work, Habeas Corpus, was featured in Birds Fall Silent in the Mechanical Sea, a 2019 anthology of poetry and fictional writing.
+Kennedy has also served as a contributor to other publications.
+Her satirical poem, Habeas Corpus, was featured in Birds Fall Silent in the Mechanical Sea, a 2019 anthology of poetry and fictional writing.
+"Canary: A Literary Journal of the Environmental Crisis," published her poems, First Words and Unseen in 2018.
+Another two of her poems, Another Day and Seven Springs were published in, "The Midwest Quarterly: A Journal of Contemporary Thought," published by Pittsburg State University in the Fall of 2020.
+Her poem, "Close as Blood," was published in Caesura, a journal of art and poetry printed by the Poetry Center San Jose.
+[Caesura, Poetry Center San Jose, Spring 2023, San Jose, CA.]